SimonMTS/UUUU/README.md

 # UUUU, aka Four U, aka For You

 An [esolang] based on The Dark Knight Rises; [Plane Scene] quotes.
-UUUU only allows string asignments, including concatenation, and conditional assignments.
+UUUU only allows string assignments, including concatenation, and conditional assignments.
 But really just cross-compiles to a small subset of c++.

 It's developed on and for Debian/Windows Subsystem for Linux (Debian).